Adriano Panatta

-Adriano Panatta (born 9 July 1950) is a retired Italian professional tennis player.
-He won the French Open in 1976, becoming the first Italian man in the Open Era to win a major singles title.
-Panatta was also the only player ever to defeat Björn Borg at Roland Garros, doing so twice.
+Adriano Panatta (born 9 July 1950) is an Italian former professional tennis player.
+He won the 1976 French Open, becoming the first Italian man in the Open Era to win a major singles title.
+That year, Panatta also led Italy to the Davis Cup crown, and he reached his career-high ranking of world No. 4 in men's singles by the Association of Tennis Professionals.
+Panatta was the only player ever to defeat Björn Borg at the French Open, doing so twice.

 From 2018 to 2021, he was a regular guest of the RAI sport broadcast Quelli che... il Calcio.